oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -04

+* add privacy consideration on observability of outsiders
 * add security considerations on correct parsing and decoding
 * add CORS considerations to the http endpoint
 * fix reference of Status List in CBOR format